iam-Akshat/capstone-1/README.md

 # CarFax clone

-> Built for capstone project using HTML and SASS
+> Built for capstone project using HTML and SASS.This is a car selling website.
+> made using Sass and HTML.

 ![iPad main Page](./app_ss/localhost_5500_src_index.html-iPad.png)
 ![Mobile Search Results Page](./app_ss/mobile-search-results.png)